 Blog Management Tips

-I do have blog goals in terms of what I hope to accomplish over the next couple months.
+In terms of blog goals, I do have an idea of what I hope to accomplish over the next couple months.
 One of them being to increase my daily readers by 100%.
-The only way this can be achieved is by promoting which is what I intend to focus on for now.
+In order to achieve this goal I plan on promoting a lot.
 Someone said 80% of your time should be spent on promoting and the other 20% on building and writing content.
-So here goes:
+So here goes my 8 blog management tips:

-Top 8 Tips for Managing a Blog while Working Full-time
+Top 8 Blog Management Tips While Working Full-time

 - Post new content once per week.
 This would allow you to accomplish the task at hand within a specific time-frame.
 You will also feel less burdened having to focus on only one topic.